Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Introduction

-The theory of knot and links is a classical area of mathematics developing since XIX century.
-One of the well-known directions in this area is the theory of hyperbolic links.
-These are links with the complement having the structure of a complete hyperbolic manifold.
-In this paper using methods and results of toric topology we build a wide family of hyperbolic links corresponding to Eulerian cycles on any ideal right-angled hyperbolic $3$-polytope.
-Usually ideal right-angled polytopes arise when the alternating diagram of a link is reduced to some canonical form (see, for example \cite{CKP21}).
-In our approach we build a link with trivial circles corresponding to vertices of the ideal right-angled polytope and their structure is defined by the Eulerian cycle.
+In particular hyperbolic links $C_\Gamma$ corresponding to Hamiltonian cycles are parametrised by nonselfcrossing Eulerian cycles in ideal right-angled $3$-polytopes $Q$ in $\mathbb L^3$.
+Usually ideal right-angled polytopes arise when the alternating diagram of a link is reduced to some canonical form (see, for example \cite{CKP22}).
+In our approach, the link $C_\Gamma$ consists of trivial circles corresponding to vertices of the ideal right-angled polytope and their structure is defined by the Eulerian cycle.
 Any $k$-antiprism has a canonical Eulerian cycle.
-In this case our decomposition of the complement to the $(2k)$-link chain into $4$ antiprisms coincides with the decomposition described by W.P.~Thurston \cite[Example 6.8.7]{T02}.
+In this case, our decomposition of the complement to the $(2k)$-link chain into $4$ antiprisms coincides with the decomposition described by W.P.~Thurston \cite[Example 6.8.7]{T02}.

-Our main result (Theorem~\ref{thM}) is that any Eulerian cycle without transversal selfintersections in the graph of any ideal right-angled $3$-polytope $P$ corresponds to a link whose circles bijectively correspond to vertices of $P$ and the complement is decomposed into $4$ copies of $P$.
-We show that the $2$-fold branched covering space corresponding to this link is a~small cover build by the A.D.~Mednykh~\cite{M90} construction from a Hamiltonian cycle on a simple $3$-polytope.
-We show that any Hamiltonian cycle on a compact right-angled hyperbolic $3$-polytope arises in this way, while for a~Hamiltonian cycle on a right-angled hyperbolic $3$-polytope of finite volume the necessary and sufficient condition is that at each ideal vertex it does not go straight.
-We provide methods how to build Eulerian cycles without transversal selfintersections on any ideal right-angled $3$-polytope.

-The link corresponding to a Hamiltonian cycle on a simple $3$-polytope always contains the~Hopf link consisting of two circles.
-In Section~\ref{sec:TK4} we consider links corresponding to Hamiltonian theta-graphs and Hamiltonian $K_4$-graphs on simple $3$-polytopes introduced by A.D.
-Mednykh and A.Yu.
-Vesnin in~\cite{VM99S2}.
-We give a criterion when such a link consists of mutually unlinked circles and when it is trivial.
-We give a necessary condition for such a link to be hyperbolic.
-The simplest example is the Borromean rings corresponding to the Hamiltonian theta-graph on the cube.

-In Section~\ref{sec:ETK} we introduce the notions of a nonselfcrossing Eulerian theta-graph and $K_4$-graph on a right-angled hyperbolic $3$-polytope of finite volume with $2$ or $4$ finite vertices and construct the corresponding hyperbolic link.